teltek/PumukitYoutubeBundle/Resources/doc/ImportFromYoutube.md

 ###  2. Import videos from YouTube

-After download videos you will be able to import videos from YouTube to PuMuKIT using this command.
+Before download videos you will be able to import videos from YouTube to PuMuKIT using this command.

 The command will be autocomplete metadata from YouTube and create a new video on PuMuKIT and move the video to the series created on step 1.